M-o-a-T/aevent/README.rst

 ``aevent``: an asyncronizing library
 ====================================

-``aevent`` allows you to call boring synchronous Python from async code, without blocking.
+``aevent`` lets you call boring synchronous Python from async code.
+Without blocking or splatting ``async`` and ``await`` onto it.
+Ideally, this works without modifying the synchronous code.

+Put another way,
 ``aevent`` is to ``gevent`` what ``anyio`` is to ``greenlet``.

 That is, it replaces standard Python functions with calls to ``anyio``